syncfusion-content/angular-docs/angular/Chart/User-Interactions.md

 ### Highlight Mode

-You can set three different highlight mode for the highlighting data point and series by using the **mode** property of the **highlightsettings**.
+You can set three different highlight mode for the highlighting data point and series by using the **mode** property of the **highlightSettings**.

 * Series
 * Points